 Before moving to Cambridge, Christina completed her PhD and first postdoc in the Socio-Digital Sustainability group at Lancaster University.
 Supervised by Prof Bran Knowles and Prof Adrian Friday, her PhD research explored the energy-saving potential of digital behaviour change and efficiency interventions, taking into account technical factors, user behaviour, and rebound effects.
 After her PhD, she stayed in Lancaster to work on Net0Insights, a multidisciplinary project to design and develop data science tools that reduce commercial energy demand.

-Initially, Christina received a BSc (Hons) Cognitive Science from the University of Edinburgh and an MSSc Human-Computer Interaction from Uppsala University.
+Initially, she received a BSc (Hons) Cognitive Science from the University of Edinburgh and an MSSc Human-Computer Interaction from Uppsala University.

 Search for Christina Bremer, PhD's papers on the Research page